 By now, you probably know that you do need a website.
-Yes, even if you’re selling homemade cupcakes to your friends, family, and neighbors because if you have any plans of expanding your venture and making it profitable in the long term, then posting on Facebook and Instagram is not going to suffice.
+Yes, even if you’re selling homemade cupcakes to your friends, family, and neighbors, because if you have any plans to expand your venture and make it profitable in the long term, then posting on Facebook and Instagram will not suffice.
 Consider an eCommerce website as a storefront for your business in the online world.
-In this place, you can showcase your fantastic brand as well as your amazing products, dazzle visitors with your excellent content, and provide a fantastic customer experience.
+In this place, you can showcase your fantastic brand and your amazing products, dazzle visitors with your excellent content, and provide a fantastic customer experience.
 Amazing, right?

 Designing the website without branding

 Let’s start with one of the essential elements of a successful business in this overly competitive global marketplace – the brand.
 If you are to make a name for yourself and eventually compete with the top brands in your industry and niche, you have to invest time, money, and talent in building a truly unique brand identity.
 Because without a brand to give your products, services, and existence meaning and a real purpose, you won’t be able to create a meaningful relationship with your demographic.

 But say you have already created a compelling brand.
 The most prominent mistake entrepreneurs make is that they fail to weave this brand identity into the design of their website.
 And it’s not just about the colors, images, and pictograms.
 It’s also about the brand’s narrative; it’s the tone of voice and personality and the unique set of values that makes it stand out in the competitive industry.
 From choosing an effective personal domain name that will resonate with your audience’s hearts and minds to compelling, on-brand visuals, you need to pay attention to every little detail.
 Make sure all of these elements are present, and people will start to take notice.